soccer mug ad banner

 this is not correct - <em><strong>text here</em></strong>

 Got it?
 Good, let's move on.
-Another inline tag is the span tag:
+The span tag is also an inline tag:

 <span></span>

-The span tag alone doesn’t do anything but when combined with CSS it can change the appearance of text within a sentence, so let's see how we can add some CSS code to our tags in lesson 4.
+By itself the span tag doesn’t do anything but when combined with CSS it can change the appearance of text within a sentence, so let's see how we can add some CSS code to our tags in lesson 4.

 WEBSITE ESSENTIALS